Find Affordable College Courses

 The average amount in student loans that horticulture majors at OSU-OKC take out while working on their Associate Degree is $17,679.

-Santa Fe Community College came in at #6 in this year’s edition of the Most Popular Horticulture Associate Degree Schools in the Southwest Region ranking.
-Located in the suburb of Santa Fe, SFCC is a public school with a small student population.
+Santa Fe Community College landed the #6 spot in the 2023 rankings for the most popular associate degree horticulture programs.
+Located in the suburb of Santa Fe, SFCC is a public college with a small student population.

 About 29% of the students majoring in horticulture at the school are women while 71% are male.

-Read full report on Horticulture at Santa Fe Community College
+Full Horticulture at Santa Fe Community College Report

 #7